 - Name and contact information for one Reference

-- A response in the form of a brief essay (MAX 500 words) or the URL of a video response (MAX 5 minutes) to the following essay prompt:
+- A personal statement in the form of a brief essay or the URL of an audio or video response to a prompt.

 If applicable, interested candidates must also obtain a Pennsylvania state work permit (more information on obtaining one can be found here).

 Note: There are no costs to enroll or be enrolled in the Out4STEM Internship Program.